GeorginaCarlisle/inspiring-young-writers/README.md

 ##### Information For Parents

-For the parents of new users they can read about how the platform works, the steps in place to protect their child and what they and their child can do to increase safety (user story 4).
+Parents of new users can read about how the platform works, the steps in place to protect their child and what they and their child can do to increase safety (user story 4).
 This information:

 - can be accessed directly from the main navigation